jafingerhut/batman/README.md

 Here are some relevant facts to be aware of, distilled from references linked below:

-* The IEEE 754 specification requires these behaviors, which Java includes in its language specification, and I have not seen a Java implementation yet that violates any of this:
+* The IEEE 754 specification requires these behaviors below, which Java includes in its language specification, and I have not seen a Java implementation yet that violates any of this:
   * If NaN is at least one operand of a floating point operation like `+` `-` `*` `/`, the result is NaN.
   * If NaN is at least one operand of an arithmetic equality or inequality comparison, the result must be false.
 This makes `<=` _not_ a total order if you include NaN values.
 It is a total order if you leave out NaN's.
 * This is part of the Java language specification.
 I do not yet know whether IEEE 754 requires it.
   * `NaN != NaN` is true!
 * The Java `==` and `!=` operators, when comparing primitive double or float values, is defined to behave as described above.
 * The Java `==` and `!=` operators can also be used to compare